iov-one/docs/docs/weave/weave-api-spec/02-transaction.md

 _Weave/BNS_ uses protobuf for handling communications.

-For the beginning, check out the *proto* files and have an idea what are they and how they look like.
+A good starting point would be to check out the _proto_ files and become familiar with what they are and how they look.

 ## Protocol buffers

-Let's start with explaining what is protobuf and how to use them:
+Let's start with explaining what protobufs are and how to use them:

 > Protocol Buffers (a.k.a., protobuf) are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.

 This line is from [protobuf github repo](https://github.com/protocolbuffers/protobuf)

-In a nutshell, protobuf is an effective and easy to use serialization format.
-To use it define protoc definitions(*.proto*) and then compile them to the desired language which protocol buffers [supports](https://developers.google.com/protocol-buffers/docs/tutorials).
+In a nutshell, protobuf is an effective and easy-to-use serialization format.
+To use it define protoc definitions(_.proto_) and then compile them to the desired language which protocol buffers [supports](https://developers.google.com/protocol-buffers/docs/tutorials).
 After these steps, high tech comms is ready to be used in your software.

 ### Weave proto definitions

 _Weave_ protobuf definitions are kept under [weave/spec/proto](https://github.com/iov-one/weave/tree/master/spec/proto) for easy access and usage.
-Dive in _weave/spec/proto_ and have a vague idea of how *weave codec* files are defined and structured.
+Dive in to _weave/spec/proto_ to get some idea of how _Weave codec_ files are defined and structured.

 ## Weave/Tx (Transactions)

 Lets start explaining [tx codec](https://github.com/iov-one/weave/blob/v0.20.0/spec/proto/cmd/bnsd/app/codec.proto).

-All the required _proto_ files for connecting to `BNS` or any `weave` based blockchain is using this `tx codec`.
+All the required _proto_ files for connecting to `BNS` or any `Weave` based blockchain is using this `tx codec`.

 On the first line of the `codec.proto`